cebe/composer-bower/README.md

 Proof of concept for a repository to install bower packages using composer.

-**This project will not be continued, there is a much better solution.
+**DEPRECATED: This project will not be continued, there is a much better solution.
 Use the [composer asset plugin] instead.**

 [composer asset plugin]: https://github.com/francoispluchino/composer-asset-plugin